 Your personal information is required for:

-When you register for services using any of the Keystone Partners Websites, Keystone Partners will request personal information from you, including your name and email address.
-Some of the information requested from you during registration is optional and is clearly identified on the site.
+When you register for services using any of the Sites, Keystone Partners will request personal information from you, including your name and email address.
+Some of the information requested from you during registration is optional and is clearly identified on the Sites.

 Information collected by Keystone Partners as part of the login/registration is NOT made accessible to the public, other users of the site or anyone not employed by Keystone Partners directly.
 This information is held in strict confidence and can be removed at your request at any time.